EoRImaging/eppsilon/dictionary.md

 **plot_path**: Path to save eppsilon plot files to.
 Default is save_paths + path_sep() + 'plots' + path_sep()

 **plot_filebase**: Base name for eppsilon plot files.
 Default is to savefilebase.

+**note**: An output string giving some limited information about the eppsilon run that is useful for labelling plots.

 **individual_plots**: This is a flag (valid values are 0/1, default=0) indicating that separate plot files should be made for each plot, rather than combining different polarization and cube type plots into a single file.